 According to a 2007 study, astrotourism contributes more than $250 million annually to Tucson’s economy.
 Dozens of public and private observatories, along with amateur astronomy clubs and even a couple of Tucson’s posh resorts, make learning about our cosmos easy.

 Connecting to the cosmos

-My first experience going to a “Star Party” was through a Meetup group.
+My first experience of going to a “Star Party” was through a Meetup group.
 Twenty of us traveled from Phoenix to the base of Mt.
 Lemmon to join half a dozen hobbyists—some local astronomy teachers—who had set up 10 telescopes in a parking lot.
 It had been a cloudy day, but as twilight deepened into night, the skies cleared and our ranks swelled until about 40 people were gathered.

 The telescopes were aimed toward the moon, Jupiter, Venus, Mars and various constellations.
 One of our hosts spoke of taking a “walk around the sky” as we peered through each.
 Another host shared folk stories from Native American and Celtic traditions and another answered questions.

 With anticipation, I looked into the lens of the telescope aimed at the moon, astonished to see the surface craters so clearly!
 It looked so luminous, so big and so close.